Deloitte: Early history

 In 1947, Detroit accountant George Bailey, then president of the American Institute of Certified Public Accountants, launched his own organization.
 The new entity enjoyed such a positive start that in less than a year, the partners merged with Touche Niven and A. R. Smart to form Touche, Niven, Bailey & Smart.
 Headed by Bailey, the organization grew rapidly, in part by creating a dedicated management consulting function.
 It also forged closer links with organizations established by the co-founder of Touche Niven, George Touche: the Canadian organization Ross and the British organization George A. Touche.
 In 1960, the firm was renamed Touche, Ross, Bailey & Smart, becoming Touche Ross in 1969.
 In 1968 Nobuzo Tohmatsu formed Tohmatsu Aoki & Co, a firm based in Japan that was to become part of the Touche Ross network in 1975.
 In 1972 Robert Trueblood, Chairman of Touche Ross, led the committee responsible for recommending the establishment of the Financial Accounting Standards Board.

+Meanwhile, the head office of Deloitte's firm moved to No. 128 Queen Victoria Street in London in September 1964.
 In 1972, Deloitte's firm (by then known as Deloitte, Plender, Griffiths & Co.) merged with Haskins & Sells to form Deloitte Haskins & Sells.

 In 1989, Deloitte Haskins & Sells merged with Touche Ross in the US to form Deloitte & Touche.
 The merged firm was led jointly by J. Michael Cook and Edward A. Kangas.
 Led by the UK partnership, a smaller number of Deloitte Haskins & Sells member firms rejected the merger with Touche Ross and shortly thereafter merged with Coopers & Lybrand to form Coopers & Lybrand Deloitte (later to merge with Price Waterhouse to become PwC).
 Some member firms of Touche Ross also rejected the merger with Deloitte Haskins & Sells and merged with other firms.
 In the UK, Touche Ross merged with Spicer & Oppenheim in 1990.